FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/foreword.rst

 This manual contains the guidance information of robot installation programming.
 Manual includes:

--  **Hardware installation part**：Machinery installation and electrical installation of robots
+-  **Hardware installation part**:Machinery installation and electrical installation of robots
--  **Analysis of the teachor software**：Robot teaching and programming
+-  **Analysis of the teachor software**:Robot teaching and programming

 This manual is aimed at robot integrators, and integrators should receive basic mechanical and electrical training and be familiar with primary programming concepts.